-IScheduledExecutorService can be configured to check for a minimum number of available members before applying its operations (see Split-Brain Protection).
+IScheduledExecutorService can be configured to check for a minimum number of available members before applying its operations (see the Split-Brain Protection section).
 This is a check to avoid performing successful queue operations on all parts of a cluster during a network partition.

-The following is a list of methods, grouped by quorum type, that support Split-Brain Protection checks:
+The following is a list of methods, grouped by the operations, that support split-brain protection checks: